 Personal saving rate Saving as a percentage of disposable income.

 Portfolio investment Investment in financial assets such as stocks and bonds.

+Price discovery

+The process of determining the price level of a commodity or asset based on

+supply and demand factors.

-Primary deficit/surplusThe difference between total revenue and non-interest expenditure.
+Primary deficit/surplus The difference between total revenue and non-interest expenditure.
+When revenue exceeds non-interest expenditure there is a surplus.
 Primary sector The agricultural and mining sectors of the economy.

+Private sector credit

+extension

-Private sector credit extension Credit provided to the private sector by banks.
-This includes all loans, credit cards and leases.
+Credit provided to the private sector.
+This includes all loans, credit cards and

+leases

 Privatisation

 The full or partial sale of state-owned enterprises to private individuals or

 companies.